 Scoring documents based on the closest ones with multiple kNN fields

 Elasticsearch is more than just a lexical (textual) search engine.
-Elasticsearch is versatile search engine that supports k-Nearest Neighbors (kNN) search as well as Semantic Search in addition to the traditional textual matching.
+Elasticsearch is a scalable data store and vector database that supports k-Nearest Neighbors (kNN) search as well as Semantic Search in addition to the traditional textual matching.

 kNN search in Elasticsearch is primarily used for finding the "nearest neighbors" of a given point in a multi-dimensional space.
 Documents are represented as a set of numbers (vectors) that when searched, the kNN feature fetches relevant documents that are closer to the query vector.
 The kNN search is commonly applied in scenarios involving vectors, where vectors are created from text, images or audio by employing a process called "embeddings" using deep neural networks.

-Semantic search, on the other hand is a search that is powered by natural language processing characteristics - which helps searching for relevant results based on intent and meaning than just textual match.
+Semantic search, on the other hand is a search that is powered by natural language processing characteristics - which helps search for relevant results based on intent and meaning rather than just textual match.

 The kNN (k-nearest neighbors) fetches the search results that are pretty much k-number of nearest documents to the given user's query, measured using an algorithm.